 Hicks is a graduate of the University of Maryland in College Park, where he called baseball, football, basketball, and lacrosse on WMUC Radio.
 The native of Washington, D.C. also was an extra in the movie Major League II, appearing in scenes featuring Bob Uecker, A.K.A.
 Harry Doyle.

-Hicks and his wife, Estelle have a son Nathaniel and reside in Corpus Christi.
+Hicks and his wife, Estelle have a son Nathaniel and reside in Keller.
 Matt also has a daughter, Amy, who lives in Maryland.

-Eleno Ornelas is in his 14th season as a radio broadcaster for all Rangers Spanish, his 11th as the lead play-by-play announcer.
-In addition to his broadcast duties, Ornelas contributes to the Rangers Hispanic marketing and community initiatives in the Dallas-Fort Worth Metroplex on a year-round basis.
+Eleno Ornelas is in his 17th season as a radio broadcaster for all Rangers Spanish, his 14th as the lead play-by-play announcer.
+In addition to his broadcast duties, Ornelas serves as the club's Spanish language interpreter and contributes to the Rangers Hispanic marketing and community initiatives in the Dallas-Fort Worth Metroplex on a year-round basis.

 Ornelas began his broadcasting career at KRVA Radio in Dallas in 1993 before moving KESS-AM as a full-time sports announcer in 1998.
 He joined the Rangers organization as a full-time employee in 2003.
 In addition to the Rangers, Ornelas has done radio play-by-play for the Dallas Mavericks and covered the Dallas Cowboys and Dallas Burn during his tenure with KESS.
 He currently does Spanish radio broadcasts for Oklahoma City Thunder home games.
 Ornelas is a native of Juarez, Mexico and was a professional baseball announcer in that country before coming to Texas.
 He has an extensive background as an administrator in the Mexican amateur baseball leagues in North Texas, serving as President of the Dallas League from 1993-98.

-Jose Guzman returns for his fourth season providing analysis on the Rangers Spanish home television broadcasts.
-The former major league pitcher also returns to the radio booth, working a select number of games with Eleno Ornelas in a role he previously had from 2004-09.
+Guzman provided analysis on the Rangers Spanish home television broadcasts from 2010-13.
 He also makes appearances in the community on behalf of the team.
 Guzman compiled an 80-74 record in 193 career appearances with the Rangers and Cubs from 1985-93.
 He won 11 or more games four times with Texas and was the team's Pitcher of the Year and A.L.
 Comeback Player of the Year in 1991.
 Shoulder injuries plagued him for much of his career, although he came out of retirement to pitch for the Independent Fort Worth Cats in 2001 and 2002.